 Kirton Adaptive Innovation model styles

 It’s based on filling in a multiple-choice questionnaire about your preferred “innovation” working style.
-What type of problems you like to work on, for example.
+For example, the type of problems you like to work on.
 How you like to define and solve problems, and how you like to implement solutions.

 Your answers generate an overall “score” against a spectrum of creativity, with adaptive innovators at one end and innovative innovators at the other.

 Those with an adaptive innovator style prefer to work on ideas which make existing things better.

-These types of ideas are usually smaller in impact, but they’re faster, easier and cheaper to put into practice.
+These types of ideas are smaller in impact, but faster, easier and cheaper to put into practice.
 These are evolutionary ideas which give you slow but steady improvements and growth.
 It’s often about tweaks and upgrades to your existing marketing mix.

 Volkswagen is often held up as a good example of adaptive innovation.

 When they launch new car models, they often don’t look much different on the outside.
-But underneath, you find they’ve made hundreds, if not thousands of small, but cumulatively meaningful improvements to make the car better.
+But underneath, you find they’ve made hundreds, if not thousands of small, but cumulatively meaningful improvements.
 That’s adaptive innovation.

-Innovative innovators on the other hand are more interested in fixing future problems.
+On the other hand, innovative innovators are more interested in fixing future problems.
 They favour big, disruptive and breakthrough ideas which transform the market.
 They want to do things differently.

 That’s not helpful when you’ve got immediate problems to fix, though.
 And often, these big ideas don’t pan out.
 Innovative innovators are a much riskier source of ideas.
 But when one of their ideas does work, it’s a game-changer.

 There are plenty of examples of this innovative innovation working successfully.

 For example, Apple launching the iPhone to transform the mobile phone market.
 Netflix’s move into streaming which killed off video shops like Blockbuster.
-But for every success, there’s also likely to be at least another 10 innovative ideas which didn’t make it.
+But for every success, there will also be many more innovative ideas which didn’t make it.

 A balance of creative thinking styles